Tax Law Certificate

 Certification also assures employers that the student not only has a mastery of basic principles of individual and entity taxation but has been exposed to some of the finer points of tax law and practice.

-Students should notify the associate dean for academic affairs of their intention to satisfy the certificate requirements before the end of their first full academic year.
+Students should notify the registrar of their intention to satisfy the certificate requirements before the end of their first full academic year.
 In addition to all other degree requirements, students must complete:

 - Federal Income Taxation